Sjors/dao-challenge-blog/source/_posts/challenge-8.md

 `userA` was given a budget of `10`.
 It sends `2` to the mock `DaoChallenge` by calling `chal.buyTokens.value(amount)(account)`.

 The real `DaoChallenge` is able to look up the `DaoAccount` corresponding to each user, but the mock is not so smart.
-This is why each `User` contract creates a `DaoAccount` by itself.
-It then passes that account along when calling `buyTokens()`.
+This is why each `User` contract creates a `DaoAccount` by itself. `DaoChallenge` then passes that account along when calling `buyTokens()`.

 The `buyTokens` method on `DaoChallenge` is very simple (see above): it just sends the ether it receives onward to the `DaoAccount` instance.
 Now the sender is what `DaoAccount` expects and it sets its token balance to `2`.
 As a result, the test passes.